What are your thoughts on this time of a woman’s life and what more can we expect from the Liz Earle wellbeing empire?

-No question – HRT.
+No question, HRT.
 As far as I’m concerned, HRT is simply topping up what my body is naturally lacking as I age.
-I thrive on it, with better sleep, stronger bones, improved mood, memory and energy levels.
+I thrive on it, with no more disturbed sleep, stronger bones, improved mood, memory and energy levels.

 Did you seek any advice from experts, friends or family?